Nebraska Savings Bank (Lincoln, NE)

 Measures

-Local clearing house provided cash assistance to meet withdrawals.
+Local clearing house furnished cash and assisted to meet depositor demands.

 Newspaper Excerpt

-Nebraska Savings Bank is in trouble.
-For several days there has been a quiet run on the institution which today assumed extensive proportions.
-The clearing house was called upon for assistance and responded promptly.
+For several days there has been quite a run on the institution, which today assumed extensive proportions.

 Source